Configuring Solace OpenMAMA Bridges

 SESSION_SSL_CLIENT_PRIVATE_KEY_FILE_PASSWORD—the password that decrypts the private key

-Note: If a specified key store cannot be loaded (for example, a private key file or client certificate file is not readable) the connection is not attempted and an error is reported to the application.
+: If a specified key store cannot be loaded (for example, a private key file or client certificate file is not readable) the connection is not attempted and an error is reported to the application.

-Required Message Broker Configurations
+Required Event Broker Configurations

-For a client to use a client certificate authentication scheme, the host message broker must be properly configured for TLS/SSL connections, and Client Certificate Authentication must be enabled for the particular Message VPN that the client is connecting to.
+For a client to use a client certificate authentication scheme, the host event broker must be properly configured for TLS/SSL connections, and Client Certificate Authentication must be enabled for the particular Message VPN that the client is connecting to.
 The Message VPN that the client connects to can be configured to use the common name in the client certificate’s subject as the client username or to use a client username (refer to Username) that the client provides.
-(By default, the message broker assigns the client username based on the common name in the client certificate.)
+(By default, the event broker assigns the client username based on the common name in the client certificate.)

 To use the Kerberos authentication scheme, the following configurations must be made: